bunkerity/bunkerweb/docs/integrations.md

 Look at the logs of both autoconf and bunkerized-nginx to check if the configuration has been generated and loaded by bunkerized-nginx.
 You should now be able to visit http(s)://www.example.com.

 When your container is not needed anymore, you can delete it as usual.
-The autoconf should get the event and remove generate the configuration again.
+The autoconf should get the event and generate the configuration again.

 ## Docker Swarm